How many mutual funds should you have in your Mutual Fund Portfolio?

 However, it is important to avoid becoming a collector and having too many funds in your portfolio.
 We often observe this issue on the Wright Research portfolio tracker.
 Having numerous funds can lead to buying funds without a clear purpose, such as tax-saving funds, thematic funds, or sectoral funds.
 Keeping the portfolio straightforward and focused is essential.
 Even for a sophisticated portfolio, having no more than 4-8 funds should suffice.

-Having too many funds can be problematic for several reasons.
+So, how many mutual funds should you invest in?
+First, let's understand that having too many funds can be problematic for several reasons.

-Thoughtful activity: Firstly, investing should be a thoughtful activity, and you should understand why you are buying a particular fund and what your investment goals are.
+Firstly, investing should be a thoughtful activity, and you should understand why you are buying a particular fund and what your investment goals are.
 Equity funds require a long-term holding period, so it is important to approach investing with a clear strategy.

-Storytelling: Secondly, be cautious of casual storytelling or investing based on short-term trends.
+Secondly, be cautious of casual storytelling or investing based on short-term trends.
 Mutual funds often come with attractive stories and promises for the upcoming season, but investments should be made with long-term goals in mind, such as retirement or a child's education.
 Being thoughtful and serious about your investment decisions is crucial.

-Diworsification: Furthermore, excessive diversification can lead to diworsification instead of true diversification.
+Furthermore, excessive diversification can lead to diworsification instead of true diversification.
 Holding too many funds without a plan incurs the cost of active management, whereas a simple index fund can provide similar diversification at a much lower cost.
 Index funds typically have expenses of around 0.25-0.5%, while actively managed funds can cost 1.25-2.5%.
 Owning multiple funds that replicate the market without a clear strategy can be counterproductive.

 In summary, it is important to strike the right balance between diversification and concentration in your portfolio.
 Starting with one fund is suitable for smaller investments, and as your funds accumulate, spreading them across a few carefully chosen funds can help reduce risk.
 Avoid becoming a collector and focus on a thoughtful approach to investing while considering the benefits of cost-effective index funds.